 Painting till the end . . .

-Byron remained pretty active into his early 90s, but began to fade in his final years.
+Byron remained active into his early 90s, but began to fade in his final years.
 He died several months before his 95th birthday.
 Even so—and despite a succession of mini-strokes (TIAs) affecting his speech—he was painting almost daily until the week before he died.
-The painting of San Francisco displayed here was done during his final year; Cassis and Preservation Hall were painted shortly before that.
-Below are also works he painted when he was 93 and 94.
+Theispainting of San Francisco was done during his final year.
+Note on the back indicates that it was framed the month that he died.
+He’d now and again have works that he completed framed because he thought it special and wanted to display it in his apartment—he evidently liked this one.
+After his death, my mother had this one on the wall in her apartment for the next decade.